-- follow DfE guidance Safeguarding and remote education and safeguarding procedures when planning remote education strategies and teaching remotely - provide information about their temporary home working environment insofar as it might impact on their physical health, or the safeguarding of learners or their own household. - act appropriately on feedback and use any necessary online or cyber tools provided. - provide information about the technology they use at home to get online i.e. to ensure compatibility with school systems, especially cyber security measures involved in accessing sensitive data like medical, behaviour or performance information on school servers remotely. - implement relevant guidance on safe teaching and pastoral care from their home e.g. what is in the background of recorded or live streams, what is visible on shared screens, what can be heard by others in a household etc. - Pay special attention to how they protect personal data at home. - Report to their line manager any issues or concerns they may have either about their personal safety or that of a pupil. - Keep talking about staying safe online, which we can do by: - Ensuring staff have the tools to promote a healthy balance between the positive and negative aspects of life online. - Signposting parents and carers to tools to explain and reduce risks and help them talk to their child. - Reiterating behaviour expectations and ways to handle and report problems, especially encouraging children to speak to a trusted adult if they come across content online that makes them uncomfortable. - Supporting critical thinking and promoting resources like It's not easy being a parent in the digital age | Parent Zone and Trust Me | Childnet which provide ways parents and carers can help their child develop these skills.
+- follow DfE guidance Safeguarding and remote education and safeguarding procedures when planning remote education strategies and teaching remotely - Provide information about their temporary home working environment insofar as it might impact on their physical health, or the safeguarding of learners or their own household. - Act appropriately on feedback and use any necessary online or cyber tools provided. - Provide information about the technology they use at home to get online i.e. to ensure compatibility with school systems, especially cyber security measures involved in accessing sensitive data like medical, behaviour or performance information on school servers remotely. - Implement relevant guidance on safe teaching and pastoral care from their home e.g. what is in the background of recorded or live streams, what is visible on shared screens, what can be heard by others in a household etc. - Pay special attention to how they protect personal data at home. - Report to their line manager any issues or concerns they may have either about their personal safety or that of a pupil. - Keep talking about staying safe online, which we can do by: - Ensuring staff have the tools to promote a healthy balance between the positive and negative aspects of life online. - Signposting parents and carers to tools to explain and reduce risks and help them talk to their child. - Reiterating behaviour expectations and ways to handle and report problems, especially encouraging children to speak to a trusted adult if they come across content online that makes them uncomfortable. - Supporting critical thinking and promoting resources like It's not easy being a parent in the digital age | Parent Zone and and and and and and and and and and and and and and and and and and and and and and and and <a href="It's not easy bein